Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 default implementations depending on them.

 Along with them, a [monadic](https://en.wikipedia.org/wiki/Monad_(functional_programming)) result type is also provided to ensure that partial decoding is possible, in the form of `Decoder.State`.

 ### Decoder

 A `Decoder<T>` should at least implement the following two methods: `decode(input: DecoderInput)` and `reset()`.
 The `decode` method is the main brick of the API, and is used to define the behavior of the decoder.
 It should deserialize the bytes coming from the `input` and return a `Decoder.State`.
-The `reset` method is used to reset the state of the decoder; However, the decoder automatically resets itself whenever it fully decodes an object (the method is useful when an error occurs, or when the decoding must be interrupted).
+The `reset` method is used to reset the state of the decoder; However, the decoder automatically should reset itself whenever it fully decodes an object (the method is useful when an error occurs, or when the decoding must be interrupted).

 Here is an example of a decoder: